 What will the exam be like?

 You will be asked to undress from the waist up.
 The technologist will position your breast and gently compress it upon the image plate.
 It is necessary to spread the breast tissue to reduce the thickness of the breast.
 This allows for lower doses of radiation and the clearest possible X-ray image.
 You will probably have at least two pictures taken in slightly different positions.
 The procedure will then be repeated for the other breast.
-The entire exam usually takes about 15 minutes.
+The entire exam usually takes about 15 minutes at our mammogram NJ location.